SamirTalwar/monospacedmonologues.com/content/posts/2016-02-02--naming-things.md

   - /post/138532840924/naming-things
 ---

-A couple of weeks ago, [I promised to talk about naming][Slash Slash Massive Hack].
+A couple of weeks ago, [I promised to talk about naming][slash slash massive hack].

 > If you can name a function really well, it probably does one thing and one thing only.
 This means you've figured out a decent way to separate your concerns, which means that often, the name is really all you need to know.
 (Expect more on naming in a future post.)

 <!--more-->

-I just opened up Stack Overflow and clicked on [the latest question][Stack Overflow Question #35119755][^1] to find this code:
+I just opened up Stack Overflow and clicked on [the latest question][stack overflow question #35119755][^1] to find this code:

     function createList() {
         $.ajax({